bird-house/flyingpigeon/docs/source/descriptions/analogues.rst

 .....................

   * **Analogues_reanalyses:**
-      Includes a preselection of reanalyses pressure data (sea surface or geopotential height) This process fetches the data based on the selected reanalyses dataset and variable, so no input file has to be provided by the user.
+      Includes a preselection of reanalyses pressure data (sea surface or geopotential height).
+      This process fetches the data based on the selected reanalyses dataset and variable, so no input file has to be provided by the user.
   * **Analogues_model:**
-      Is designed to analyse a climte model data set.
+      Designed to analyse a climate model data set.
 The location of the input files has to be provided by the user (using the ESGF search interface is possible).
   * **Analogues_compare:**
-      To search analogue days in a climte model dataset for given days in a reanalyses dataset.
+      To search analogue days in a climate model dataset for given days in a reanalyses dataset.
   * **Analogues_viewer:**
       Analogues data output as a text file can be visualized in an html page with interactive graphics.